sniporbob/PiRaTN/README.md

 # Known Issues

-Only data broadcast over UDP will be sent over the radio.
+Only information broadcast over UDP will be sent over the radio.
 Anything without a "broadcast" option is unlikely to be supported.
 Direct chat is not supported but the All Chat Rooms does function correctly.
+There is no receipt confirmation.

 It is possible for messages to be lost if multiple users transmit simultaneously, or if one user attempts to rapidly transmit a significant number of items.
 Direwolf attempts to avoid transmitting over other radio traffic but seems to throw away packets if it cannot transmit them within a fairly short window.

-ATAK ignores the maximum reporting rate setting when large changes in speed or direction are involved, for example a car accelerating, breaking, or going around a corner.
+ATAK ignores the maximum reporting rate setting when large changes in speed or direction are involved, for example a car accelerating, braking, or going around a corner.
 In these situations ATAK will send multiple rapid position updates.
 A single maneuvering vehicle can completely saturate the radio link and prevent any other nodes from sending position or chat information.

 # Additional